Row Filtering

 The primary use cases for row filtering are as follows:

-- Filtering historical data - For tables where you only want to sync recent data, you can define a filter to sync rows from a specific time period.
+- Filtering historical data - For a given table, you can define a filter to sync or exclude rows from a specific time period.
+For incremental syncs, the filters are applied starting from the next sync after the filters are created.

 - Syncing or excluding a specific ID value - If your tables are multitenant or you have a specific ID value you explicitly want to or don’t want to sync, you can use filters to select only relevant rows.